Skip to main content

 name

+Required.
 The name of the tool to call.
-This must match the name of a tool registered on your MCP server.
+It must match a tool registered on your MCP server.

 Returns